AgnosticGames/DST-Character-Template/README.md

 ## **DO NOT OVERWRITE THIS FILE!
 THIS IS MEANT TO BE A STARTING POINT!
 COPY TO A NEW REPO FOR YOU OWN START!**

 Follow along with this [YouTube Video](https://www.youtube.com/watch?v=1lu7rP-U1Zg&t=523s&ab_channel=BunkaHi)
+[This](https://www.lua.org/start.html) is a good place to learn LUA from the beginning
 [This](http://tylerneylon.com/a/learn-lua/) is also a good source to brush up on LUA programming
 [This](https://www.tutorialspoint.com/execute_lua_online.php) is a nice place to practice LUA programming
 [This](https://forums.kleientertainment.com/forums/topic/116302-ultromans-tutorial-collection-newcomer-intro/) is a great place to start to learn the breakdown of mods